-J. Weather Closures and Emergency Work Policies
+K. Weather Closures and Emergency Work Policies

 The Chief Executive Officer may determine to close the agency should inclement weather prevent safe transportation to work for HUEDC employees.
 Employees will be paid on such days (part-time on a pro-rata basis) not to exceed two consecutive working days.
 Anyone working on such days will not be double compensated.
-Notification will take place - by telephone where possible.
-Employees should also call the Corporation for information.
+Notification will take place - by telephone, email or text where possible.

 In the event of a Public Health Emergency or other disaster, the Chief Executive Officer is authorized to establish work from home or other leave policies that will enable employees to continue to be paid in some manner in order to retain staff and support families to the extent budgets will allow.
 The Chief Executive Officer may also allow a work from home policy in any event that would benefit the corporation on a selected basis.

-K. Employee Status
+L. Employee Status